1. What is Oprah Winfrey's net worth?

 Many of the biggest stars on daytime TV have Oprah to thank for their careers, including Rachael Ray, Dr. Phil, Nate Berkus and Dr. Oz.

 All were introduced to the public on The Oprah Winfrey Show and have seen incredible success.
-Dr. Phil alone is worth $400 million.
+Dr. Phil alone is worth $460 million, according to Celebrity Net Worth.

 8. She can sell books by the ton